echoCTF/echoCTF.RED/docs/Network-Visuals.md

    --crop horizontal \
    --multi-sampling \
    --realtime -

-exit

-# to somehow limit the glow effect (also remove 'bloom' from --hide) use:
-#   --bloom-intensity 0.25 \
-#   --bloom-multiplier 0.25 \

-# to keep node elements' text from fading out, use:
-#   --highlight-dirs \

-# Gource options to try:
--e, --elasticity FLOAT
-    Elasticity of nodes.
--b, --background-colour FFFFFF
-    Background colour in hex.
---background-image IMAGE
-    Set a background image.
-    Font colour in hex.
---logo IMAGE
-    Logo to display in the foreground.
---logo-offset XxY
-    Offset position of the logo.
---user-image-dir DIRECTORY
-    Directory containing .jpg or .png images of users (eg 'Full Name.png') to use as avatars.
---default-user-image IMAGE
-    Path of .jpg to use as the default user image.
---colour-images
-    Colourize user images.
 ```

+The following options can be applied/modified for modifying the effects

+* to somehow limit the glow effect (also remove 'bloom' from --hide) use `--bloom-intensity 0.25` and `--bloom-multiplier 0.25`
+* to keep node elements' text from fading out, use `--highlight-dirs`
+* Elasticity of nodes `-e, --elasticity FLOAT`
+* Background colour in hex. `-b, --background-colour FFFFFF`
+* Set a background image. `--background-image IMAGE`
+* Logo to display in the foreground. `--logo IMAGE`
+* Offset position of the logo. `--logo-offset XxY`
+* Directory containing .jpg or .png images of users (eg 'Full Name.png') to use as avatars. `--user-image-dir DIRECTORY`
+* Path of .jpg to use as the default user image. `--default-user-image IMAGE`
+* Colorize user images. `--colour-images`

-### More on unbuffering stdin/stdout
+## More on unbuffering stdin/stdout

 Language-specific tips to disable i/o buffering: